 After an almost fatal car crash, Bonnie was wounded badly and after the death of Clyde’s brother, Buck, they both knew they didn’t have long to go.
 Law officers in Louisiana made it their mission to hunt them down, and in the end succeeded by ambushing the pair and shooting them a reported 50 times.
 What would seem ghastly and distasteful now was the stuff of entertainment and their bullet-holed car was taken on tour and displayed in fairs across America.

 Displayed in State Fairs across America: The so-called Death Car that Bonnie & Clyde were killed in.
-Formerly on display in a casino in Nevada.
+Formerly on display in a Norge casino.
 Now in Chinatown, Washington, DC, US.

 I have tried not to give too much away in this review, as I really hope you decide to pick up a copy and lose yourself in Bonnie and Clyde’s short but truly eventful life.
 This is well worth a read and will definitely shatter your illusions of the cold hearted outlaws Hollywood made them out to be.